Swordfish: Conservation status

-In 1998, the US Natural Resources Defense Council and SeaWeb hired Fenton Communications to conduct an advertising campaign to promote their assertion that the swordfish population was in danger due to its popularity as a restaurant entree.
+In 1998, the U.S. Natural Resources Defense Council and SeaWeb hired Fenton Communications to conduct an advertising campaign to promote their assertion that the swordfish population was in danger due to its popularity as a restaurant entree.

-The resulting "Give Swordfish a Break" promotion was wildly successful, with 750 prominent US chefs agreeing to remove North Atlantic swordfish from their menus, and also persuaded many supermarkets and consumers across the country.
+The resulting "Give Swordfish a Break" promotion was wildly successful, with 750 prominent U.S. chefs agreeing to remove North Atlantic swordfish from their menus, and also persuaded many supermarkets and consumers across the country.

 The advertising campaign was repeated by the national media in hundreds of print and broadcast stories, as well as extensive regional coverage.
 It earned the Silver Anvil award from the Public Relations Society of America, as well as Time magazine's award for the top five environmental stories of 1998.

-Subsequently, the US National Marine Fisheries Service proposed a swordfish protection plan that incorporated the campaign's policy suggestions.
+Subsequently, the U.S. National Marine Fisheries Service proposed a swordfish protection plan that incorporated the campaign's policy suggestions.
 Then-US President Bill Clinton called for a ban on the sale and import of swordfish and in a landmark decision by the federal government, 132670 sqmi of the Atlantic Ocean were placed off-limits to fishing as recommended by the sponsors.

 In the North Atlantic, the swordfish stock is fully rebuilt, with biomass estimates currently 5% above the target level.
 No robust stock assessments for swordfish in the northwestern Pacific or South Atlantic have been made, and data concerning stock status in these regions are lacking.
 These stocks are considered unknown and a moderate conservation concern.
 The southwestern Pacific stock is a moderate concern due to model uncertainty, increasing catches, and declining catch per unit effort.
 Overfishing is likely occurring in the Indian Ocean, and fishing mortality exceeds the maximum recommended level in the Mediterranean, thus these stocks are considered of high conservation concern.

 In 2010, Greenpeace International added the swordfish to its seafood red list.